 Welcome to the home page of the Department of Electrical and Computer Engineering and Technology (ECET) at Minnesota State University, Mankato.
 Please refer to the Department's Academic Year Goals to get a sense of our priorities and specific goals that we strive to achieve.

 Back in 1987-88 when the department was founded, most personal computers (PCs) still ran Microsoft (MS)-DOS, and commercial Internet service providers (ISPs) only started to emerge and Internet speed was at 56 kbps.
 Not too many people were able to foresee the Information Age that would soon shape our society at the dawn of the 21st century.
 Looking back, we now realize that connections among several transformative technologies such as microelectronics/integrated circuit, fiber optics/erbium doped fiber amplifiers, and parallel architectures/multicore computers have produced a strong, positive feedback loop among communication, digital signal processing, and computing.
 The mutually supported electrical engineering and computer engineering led to the unprecedented acceleration in the development of information technology.
 Looking forward, photonics will continue to provide necessary bandwidth/communication speed for long and short reach communications, and inter-chip communication for future computers; while electronics will continue to provide high speed signal processing power to ensure reliable broadband optical communication.
-As a result of the connection between microelectronics and microphotonics, we will see acceleration in applications in cloud computing, Internet of things, image processing, and ultimately learning and artificial intelligence (AI).
+As a result of the connection between microelectronics and microphotonics, we will see acceleration in applications in mobile and cloud computing, Internet of things (IOT), smart cities, smart grids, human augmentation (human 2.0), robots and automated machines, machine learning, and artificial intelligence (AI).
 It’s my firm belief that we have never lived in a more exciting time for electronics and computing than we live in right now.
 ECET is clearly the right field for the 21st century!

 I encourage you to explore our web pages, and I hope that you will find your connection to our outstanding education programs, our exceptional faculty, students, and staff.